Casper - Springer Spaniel

-Our Springer Spaniel Casper, just loves water and swimming and I knew this image would end up on my easel at some point.
+Our late Springer Spaniel Casper, loved water and swimming and I knew this image would end up on my easel at some point.
 I liked the movement of the water as well as the sparkle from the sun and knew that the bold Acrylics would be the best medium to work with for this portrait.

 MEDIUM: Acrylics on board